taekua/arduinoR4rgb-elk/README.md

 This code is to be flashed into an arduino R4 with bluetooth capabilities. it uses the arduinoBLE library and it relies on an analog sensor I tested with voltage sensor.

-Ideally all you need to do at this time is find the mac address of your (ELK-BLEDOM) RGB controller and replace it on the cketch file before flashing/uploading to the arduino.
+In the event you have multiple main controllered (ELK-Bledom) close to where you park or within range of the arduino you will need to find the mac address of (ELK-BLEDOM) RGB controller you want to control and replace it on the sketch file before flashing/uploading to the arduino.

-TODO: scan by bluetooth name and if there's only 1 device use that as MAC
+If you have no more than one ELK-Bledom device within the reach of the arduino, you should not need to modify anything!